Articles of Corporation NY: Everything You Need to Know

 Some ongoing requirements for maintaining your NY corporation include filing a biennial statement with the Department of Revenue.
 This statement will be filed every two years after you have formed your corporation.
 The fee is $9.
 There are also requirements for maintaining records of your NY corporation.
 You can find the full list of requirements on the NY Secretary of State’s website.

 If you need help learning more about drafting the Articles of Corporation for your New York business, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.